 CAN I GET COUNSELING DURING THE CORONAVIRUS OUTBREAK?

-Even though our office is closed we are FULLY OPERATING!
+We are FULLY OPERATING Online!
 Telehealth sessions are a healthy and super convenient alternative to an office visit.

 Online counseling is also know as "Telehealth" or "Telemedicine".
 At YANA we use a secure HIPAA compliant platform to deliver our services.